What is Road Rage?

 If you are facing criminal charges related to a Road Rage incident, you

-need aggressive and hard-working criminal defense attorneys in your corner.
+need aggressive and hard-working Los Angeles criminal defense attorneys

-We understand the dynamics of how a simple traffic issue can turn into
+the dynamics of how a simple traffic issue can turn into a serious Road

-Call us for a no-cost consultation and learn what legal options are available to you.
+for a no-cost consultation and learn what legal options are available.